 If you've decided not to live in residence, it's best to start looking early for an apartment or room to rent.
 Montreal offers many interesting neighbourhoods to live in, and most are easily accessible by public transportation.

-The Off-Campus Housing Office can help with your search, and offers important information about your rights as a tenant and useful tips for finding a great place to live.
+Student Housing offers Off-Campus Housing support that can help with your search and provide you with important information about your rights as a tenant and useful tips for finding a great place to live.
 The also offer apartment listings, and links to external ones as well!